transientlunatic/asimov/docs/source/getting-started.rst

 What's next?
 ------------

++ **Adding more events**
+  If you want to add new events, or download event information from GraceDB you should read the :ref:`event guide<event-guide>`.

++ **Adding more analyses**
+  You can also add additional analyses, and change the settings used; you can find more information in the :ref:`analysis guide<analysis-guide>`.

 + **Creating overview pages**
   Chances are you don't want to spend all of your time checking the status of jobs on the terminal.
   Asimov can produce clear and tidy web page reports showing the status of all of the analyses it's running which are regularly updated.
-  You can find more information about setting this up in the :ref:`reporting guide`.
+  You can find more information about setting this up in the :ref:`reporting guide<reporting-guide>`.

 + **Advanced project configuration**
   For most analyses the default project setup should be sufficient, but if you need to run an extremely large set of analyses, and are sharing the job with lots of other people, it might be convenient to be able to change things.
-  You can find more details about doing that in the :ref:`project guide`.
+  You can find more details about doing that in the :ref:`project guide<project-guide>`.